ryanhornberger/ryanhornberger.github.io/src/_posts/2014-08-19-we-raised-1895-for-charity-water.md

 permalink: /articles/2014/we-raised-1895-for-charity-water
 category: articles
 excerpt: This year our son Josh inspired our entire family to give up our birthdays for Charity:Water.
 We asked for your help and you delivered in such a big way.
 We raised $1895!
+description: This year our son Josh inspired our entire family to give up our birthdays for Charity:Water.
+We asked for your help and you delivered in such a big way.
+We raised $1895!
 ---

 <style>